 Tech Insider says of programs developed for the purpose of reading development, “Kids can work through tricky vowel sounds without feeling like they’re pressured to hurry up.
 And instead of disapproving looks, they’re met with the eager face of a polite and furry listener.”
 One Detroit teacher says of her school’s therapy dog, “It’s made a difference for every single kid in the room […].
 He’s taught everybody, including myself, how important it is to have an animal in your life” (USA Today).
 The Humane Society provides ample research on how animals are powerful tool in teaching empathy to children.
 The values in our “Canines in the Classroom” visit are beneficial for children at any age.

-This program is for children in preschool through 5th Grade, for class sizes 5 – 30.
-Foster Dogs’ “Canines in the Classroom” is provided FREE OF CHARGE, thanks to our fundraising efforts, including generous contributions from BarkBox, Swiffer, and Petco.
+This program was developed for children in preschool through 5th Grade, for class sizes 5 – 30.
+Foster Dogs’ “Canines in the Classroom” program is free of charge for one classroom visit per school, thanks to corporate donations, including contributions from BarkBox, Swiffer, and Petco.
 We ask for a donation fee for additional reservations.
-We are available for summer camp, preschool, elementary school, after-school programs, hospitals, and more; please get in touch!
+We are available for summer camp, preschool, elementary school, after-school programs, hospitals, and more.